ai-man-codes/CodeTantraBot/README.md

 # CodeTantraBot

-CodeTantraBot is a Selenium automation tool designed to handle almost every answer for CodeTantra Learning & Practical questions. **Note:** The bot only injects the correct answer into the field; it does **not** submit it automatically.
+CodeTantraBot is a Selenium automation tool designed to handle almost every answer for CodeTantra Learning, Practical & Data Structures questions. **Note:** The bot only injects the correct answer into the field; it does **not** submit it automatically.

 # Download